What Are Short-Term Disability Benefits?

 Some claimants falsely believe that no one will know if they are following their doctor’s orders or not.
 However, it is not uncommon for insurance companies to hire private investigators to find applicants out in public who are not in compliance with their own physician’s advice.

-Consulting with an attorney regarding your medical condition and your disability coverage is a wise move if you were recently diagnosed with an injury or illness that could keep you off the clock at work for an extended period of time.
-Having professional legal counsel represent you from the beginning may increase your chances of approval for disability.
+Consulting with a short-term disability lawyer regarding your medical condition and your disability coverage is a wise move if you were recently diagnosed with an injury or illness that could keep you off the clock at work for an extended period of time.
+Having professional legal counsel represent you from the beginning may increase your chances of approval for disability payments prevent you from being denied unfairly.

 The best time to contact an ERISA short-term disability insurance lawyer is usually prior to filing for insurance benefits.
-However, a legal team experienced in ERISA policies and procedures could work to help you no matter where you are in the short-term disability process.
-Call today to find out what a skilled attorney could do for you.
+However, a legal team skilled in ERISA policies and procedures could work to help you no matter where you are in the short-term disability process.
+Call today to find out what an experienced disability attorney could do for you.